sockets

 Webhooks provide one-way communication between systems and operate on an event-driven model.
 It is often referred to as "reverse API" because the data transfer is initiated by the server that owns the data.

-Webhooks automatically send data from one application to another in response to specific triggers, such as receiving a new order in an eCommerce platform or updating a task in a project management tool.
+Webhooks automatically send data from one application to another in response to specific triggers, such as receiving a new order on an eCommerce platform or updating a task in a project management tool.
 For example, instead of constantly checking if someone is at your door, you set up a doorbell (the webhook) to alert you the moment someone shows up.

 This streamlined, event-based approach reduces the need for constant back-and-forth communication, minimizing resource consumption.

-What is API?
+What is an API?

 APIs (Application Programming Interfaces) facilitate two-way communication between applications, where data is accessed on demand.
 The client (any application that a user interacts with) sends a request to the server (a provider of data or functionality) to obtain resources.